How to Improve Class Imbalance using Class Weights in Machine Learning?

 Implementation in Python

-Here, we will be using the same heart stroke data for our predictions.
-First, we will train a simple logistic regression then we will implement the weighted logistic regression with class_weights as ‘balanced’.
+Here, we will use the same heart-stroke data for our predictions.
+First, we will train a simple logistic regression, then implement the weighted logistic regression with class_weights as ‘balanced’.
 Finally, we will try to find the optimal value of class weights using a grid search.
-The metric we try to optimize will be the f1 score.
+The metric we try to optimize will be the F1 score.

 1. Simple Logistic Regression